-We are happy to announce that Institute of Philosophy of Jesuit University Ignatianum in Krakow decided to organize an international conference dedicated to the problems of Christian Philosophy entitled: Christian Philosophy: its Past, Present and Future.
-It will take place in Kraków, Poland on September 22–23, 2020.
+We are happy to announce that the Institute of Philosophy of the Jesuit University Ignatianum in Krakow organizes the 2nd edition of an international conference dedicated to the problems of Christian Philosophy entitled: Christian Philosophy and its Challenges.
+It will take place in Kraków, Poland on 20–22 September 2022.

 The conference is addressed to the representatives of Christian Philosophy, and researchers who are inspired by it.
 Two thousand years ago, when Christianity encountered Greek and Roman philosophy, Christian thought was born.
 This encounter, as John Paul II noticed (Fides et ratio, IV.38), was “neither straight-forward nor immediate”.
 It was also based on the presupposition that synthesis of faith and reason is not only possible, more so, necessary.
 Many contemporary thinkers, even if they not declare themselves as Christians or religious believers, who examine philosophical problems and search the truth, seem to be open to this mystery, which is experienced by faith.

 In our University we develop Christian Philosophy since 1867—so we participate in a long and rich tradition of reflection in the Christian context.
 We would like to continue and develop this tradition together with the philosophers from all over the world.

 Please submit a 500-word abstract of your paper by February 28, 2022 using the following link: https://forms.office.com/r/wXVq4jv165